 The water-soluble vitamins are vitamins B and C, folic acid, biotin, and pantothenic acid; they function mainly as enzyme cofactors.
 Folic acid acts as a carrier of one-carbon units.
 Deficiency of a single vitamin of the B complex is rare since poor diets are most often associated with multiple deficiency states.
 Nevertheless, specific syndromes are characteristic of deficiencies of individual vitamins, for example, beriberi (thiamin); cheilosis, glossitis, seborrhea (riboflavin); pellagra (niacin); megaloblastic anemia, methylmalonic aciduria, and pernicious anemia (vitamin B12); megaloblastic anemia (folic acid); and scurvy (vitamin C).

 Inorganic mineral elements that have a function in the body must be provided in the diet.
 When the intake is insufficient, deficiency signs may arise, for example, anemia (iron), and cretinism and goiter (iodine).
 Excessive intakes may be toxic.

 The Determination of Micronutrient Requirements Depends on the Criteria of Adequacy Chosen

-For any nutrient, there is a range of intakes between that which is clearly inadequate, leading to clinical deficiency disease, and that which is so much in excess of the body’s metabolic capacity that there may be signs of toxicity. ...
+For any nutrient, there is a range of intakes between that which is clearly inadequate, leading to clinical deficiency disease, and that which is so much in excess of the body’s metabolic capacity that there may be signs ...